akostrik/stage_telegram_python/README.md

 ## Simplified diagram of the application (except _Learning service_)
 ![Capture d’écran de 2023-10-14 01-59-09](https://github.com/akostrik/stage_telegram/assets/22834202/5a86cb95-3eb7-4a32-8a0e-5cd67cd9e578)

+The data are kept in [MondoDB Atlas](https://www.mongodb.com/fr-fr/cloud/atlas/lp/try4), a database in the cloud.

 ## Diagram of the application in the programmer style
 ![Capture d’écran de 2023-10-13 13-44-03](https://github.com/akostrik/stage_telegram/assets/22834202/dee875cb-3956-4fe6-894c-c82164adebf5)